 Peer-to-peer (P2P) ridesharing is a relatively new concept that aims at providing a sustainable method for transportation in urban areas.
 This research is on the second phase of a sequence of projects that follows the previously funded UCConnect project titled "Promoting Peer-to-Peer Ridesharing Services as Transit System Feeders".
 In this phase, the study constructs a multimodal network, which includes P2P ridesharing, transit and city bike-sharing.
 The research develops schemes to provide travel alternatives, routes and information across multiple modes in the network.
 In addition, we develop a mobile application that demonstrates the research in the context of Los Angeles, CA, by using a combination of subway transit lines, proposed P2P ridesharing, and bikesharing to provide multi-modal itineraries to users.
 The Los Angeles Metro's Red and Gold line subway rail and the downtown bike-share system are included in the network for a case study.
 The study includes a simulation of the operation of the combined system that provides travel alternatives during morning peak hours for multiple riders.
 The results indicate that a multi-modal network would expand the coverage of public transit.
-Ridesharing and bike-sharing could both act as transit feeders when properly designed in the system.
-Increased travel demand from the system can induce the problem that pick-up and drop-off demand in the bike system is not evenly distributed in space and time, which implies that bike redistribution should be introduced.
-We also develop algorithms to improve service level and reduce unsatisfied bike demand.
+Ridesharing and bike-sharing could both act as transit feeders when properly

 17. KEY WORDS 18.
 DISTRIBUTION STATEMENT

-Peer-to-peer (P2P), ridesharing, bikesharing, Multi-modal ridesharing, No restrictions

-Network expansion,
+Peer-to-Peer n/a

+Ride-Matching

+Promoting Peer-to-peer Ridesharing

+Incorporating P2P and Bike Share Service

 19. SECURITY CLASSIFICATION (of this report) 20.
 NUMBER OF PAGES 21.
 COST OF REPORT CHARGED

+and an all the

-58
+Unclassified 58 n/a